 These are all small changes, but they prove that Microsoft does pay attention to detail.

 For all the changes with Cortana, File Explorer, Cloud Download, and tablet mode, there are some smaller ones, too.
-These changes cover things you already use in
+These changes cover things you already use in Windows 10 every day: Notifications, Task Manager, virtual desktops, and even the pop-out calendar in the taskbar.

 For many people, these changes will be much appreciated.
 As an example, finding out if your Windows device has a speedy SSD is now easier in the May 2020 Update.
 You can just look at the performance tab in Task manager to see the disk type.
 It now has an SSD or HDD indicator, saving you the hassle of running the “msinfo” command.
 And, for gamers, the GPU section now will show you your temperature too, as long as it supports WWDM 2.4 or higher.